-Words are later looked up in the dictionary using the rabridged\lookup function (Figure 4c).
+Words are later looked up in the dictionary using the rabridged_lookup function (Figure 4c).
 This function recursively searches the binary tree and checks whether the string of each node is the same as the input word s.
-The string in each node is loaded by Load 1 (dn->string), which is a leaf address load that loads an address that is later dereferenced by data loads in the dict\match function.
+The string in each node is loaded by Load 1 (dn->string), which is a leaf address load that loads an address that is later dereferenced by data loads in the dict_match function.
 This load has a stable AVD, as shown in its example execution history, since the distance between a node and its associated string is constant.
-The values generated by Load 1 are hard to predict using a traditional value predictor because they do not follow a pattern.
+The values generated by Load 1 are hard to predict using a traditional stride- or context-based value predictor because they do not follow a pattern.
 In contrast, the AVDs of Load 1 are quite easy to predict.
-We found that this load causes 36% of the entries into runahead mode and correctly predicting its value enables the execution of the dependent load instructions in the dict\match function.
+We found that this load causes 36% of the entries into runahead mode and correctly predicting its value enables the execution of the dependent load instructions (and the dependent conditional branch instructions) in the dict_match function.